Blog Customer FeedbackHow to Announce Product Updates: A Practical Guide

 Your target audience is never "everyone".
 You should focus first on:

-1. Users who requested the new feature or change - they're your early advocates.
+- Users who requested the new feature or change, as they are your early advocates.

-2. Active users affected by updates - they need to understand how it impacts their experience.
+- Active users who are affected by updates as they need to understand how it impacts their experience.

 Segment your users to tailor your messaging effectively.

-Many modern changelog tools like Featurebase allow you to sync your customer data to easily send customized updates to different user segments.
+Many modern changelog tools, like Featurebase, allow you to sync your customer data and easily send customized updates to different user segments.

 For example:

-• For those who requested a feature: "You asked, we listened!
-Check out our latest update."
+- For those who requested a feature: "You asked, we listened!
+Check out our latest product updates."

-• For paid users that can use the feature: "Heads up!
+- For paid users who can use the feature: "Heads up!
 Here’s what’s new and how you can use it."

-This tailored approach ensures each user group receives messages that resonate with their specific needs and interests.
+This personalized approach ensures each user group receives messages that resonate with their specific needs and interests.
+And thanks to tools like Featurebase, you can share product updates quickly to custom audiences instead of pushing out recent updates to everyone.

 2. Setting goals for the announcement